ayl-duke-dev-28/trader-bot/README.md

 - Trailing lock: arms at an `8%` gain and exits after a `4%` giveback
 - Stop cooldown: `3` days
 - Entry filters: skip buys within `3` days of earnings; gap protection at `5%`
+- Quote safety: missing, non-numeric, non-positive, `NaN`, and infinite prices are rejected before sizing; a bad symbol is skipped without aborting the cycle
 - Portfolio drawdown guard: implemented but disabled
 - Schedule: weekdays from `09:30` through `15:30` ET, hourly